-Few notes come out from that dry piano.
-Words come out slowly, because each single one requires a dedicated focus.
-Liam’s voice is pulsing, resonating.
+A few notes come from the understated piano.
+The words come slowly, because each one requires its own dedicated focus.
+Liam’s voice is pulsating, resonating.
 Dear friend, listen to me now.

 May your smile

 It’s an invitation, a prediction.
-It’s almost magic.
-Drums jump in and the mood changes.
+It’s almost magical.
+The drums come in and the mood changes.
 It’s almost like, my dear friend, we are picturing your smile.